 Furthermore, before the reveal, Mercedes had already announced many of the performance statistics for the EQS.

 Mercedes promises shorter battery times through the EQS’s ‘intelligent thermal management’.
-In only 15 minutes of rapid charging, the EQS can get another 186 miles of range.
+Also, in only 15 minutes of rapid charging, the EQS can get up to 186 miles of range.

 They have outlined how this will improve charging times: